damaratix/sans-holiday-hack-2021/sources/challenge12.md

 +----+-----------+------------+---------+-----------------+----------------------+---------------------+

 ```
-in this case, the user's password appears in the field 'phone' because in an UNION the fields on the left table win and are the only name displayed.
+In this case, the user's password appears in the field 'phone' because in an UNION the fields on the left table win and are the only name displayed.
 <br/>